 In the Antivirus settings of a workstations and servers settings profile, you can configure WatchGuard EPDR and WatchGuard EPP to scan for viruses in files, email messages, and the websites that users visit.
-You can specify the types of threats to detect and files to scan.
+You can specify the types of threats to detect and files to scan, as well as enable decoy files.

 When WatchGuard EPDR and WatchGuard EPP detect malware or the WatchGuard anti-malware laboratory identifies a suspicious file, WatchGuard Endpoint Security takes one of these actions: